heapwolf/netpeek/README.md

 netpeek(3)

 # SYNOPSIS
-Find out how many bytes each module communicates over the network without using c++
+Find out how many bytes get sent over the network without using `c++`.

 # USAGE
 Netpeek can also take an option `{ aggregate: true }` if you want to add all the